Arf9999/archiveR/README.md

 # archiveR

-The goal of archiveR is to automate uploads of urls to web.archive.org
+The goal of archiveR is to automate upload of urls to web.archive.org

 ## Installation